JsonAsAsset/JsonAsAsset/README.md

 4. The asset will import, and bring you to the created asset in the content browser.

 <a name="cloud"></a>
+#
 > [!TIP]
 > ### Want to import entire asset chains automatically? 💡
+> Enable Cloud in Plugin Settings, and setup a Cloud Server, such as [j0.dev](https://github.com/Tectors/j0.dev).
+>
-> Setup [j0.dev](https://github.com/Tectors/j0.dev) and JsonAsAsset will fetch every referenced asset for you hands-free.
+> Once the Cloud is started, JsonAsAsset will fetch every referenced asset for you hands-free.

 <a name="common-errors"></a>
 ### Common Errors 🐛